heksagonnet/piko/exampleSite/content/blog/images.md

 ShowBreadCrumbs: false
 ---

-This post contains my resume in a web version as well as a [pdf download](/post/Resume/JeanBurgosHoHDEC.pdf) version.
+This post contains my resume in a web version as well as a [.pdf download](/uploads/JeanBurgosHoHDEC.pdf) version.

 # <center>**Jean Burgos**
 ## <center>INFORMATION TECHNOLOGY PROJECT MANAGER